edwardfxiao/react-inputs-validation/README.md

   customStyleWrapper={{}} //Optional.[Object].Default: {}.
   customStyleInputBox={{}} //Optional.[Object].Default: {}.
   customStyleContainer={{}} //Optional.[Object].Default: {}.
-  onBlur={(e) => {console.log(e)}} //Optional.[Func].Default: none.
+  onBlur={() => {}} //Optional.[Func].Default: none.
 In order to validate the value on blur, you MUST provide a function, even if it is an empty function.
 Missing this, the validation on blur will not work.
   // onFocus={(e) => {console.log(e)}} //Optional.[Func].Default: none.
   // onClick={(e) => {console.log(e)}} //Optional.[Func].Default: none.
   onChange={(agreement, e) => {